 Since dual-practice more closely resembles oikobaptism than some other baptismal approaches referenced here, it is presented as a possible baptismal alternative for congregational life.
 If nothing else, it is a step in the right direction towards the apostles’ practice of covenant household baptism.

-Note: At the time the above was written (2013) our congregation was not affiliated with any denomination.
-We adopted a dual-practice approach to baptism to apply our understanding of the gospel and covenant theology, and to accomodate Christian families who wanted their children to receive the sacrament of baptism.
+[ Note: At the time the above was written (2013) our congregation was not affiliated with any denomination.
+In 2012 we had adopted a dual-practice approach to baptism to apply our understanding of the gospel and covenant theology, and to accomodate Christian families who wanted their children to receive the sacrament of baptism.
 As a result, many young children and babies were baptized by immersion or affusion.
 Some were not.
-More recently our congregation became part of the Presbyterian Church in America (2016).
+In 2016 our congregation became part of the Presbyterian Church in America.
 While we encourage Christian parents to present their infants and children to the Lord in baptism, we respect the decision of those parents who cannot bring themselves to do so for reasons of conscience.
 As our standards clearly state, God alone is Lord of the conscience.
 In all these things, we have kept the unity of the Spirit and the bond of peace with joy. ]

 See the interesting essay on dual-practice baptism by Anthony N.S.
 Lane in Baptism : Three Views.
 Downers Grove, Ill.: IVP Academic, 2009.
 Also, see the online article by Michael Bird http://www.patheos.com/blogs/euangelion/2011/08/the-case-for-dual-baptism-part-1/ See the URC manual on Baptism and the Basis of Union http://www.vtsdemo.co.uk/oldurc/what_we_do/the_manual/baptism_and_the_basis_of_union.html Finally, see Christian Baptism: Where Do We Go From Here? by David F. Wright